felixkosmalla/gitploy/README.md

 Development Environment
 -----------------------

-Just follow steps 2) - 9) and you are ready to go.
+Just follow steps 0) and 2) - 9) and you are ready to go.